maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

   2. Booking Trend (MoM):

      Monthly booking volume and revenue by product.
 Surfaces the July booking volume decline and the August revenue anomaly.
-  3. High-Loss Month Booking Deep Dive: July
+  3. High-Loss Month Booking Deep Dive
      Diagnoses whether July's 32% volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.
-  4. High-Loss Product Deep Dive: Car & Hotel
+  4. High-Loss Product Deep Dive

       Examines loss patterns for the two highest-loss products.
   5. Revenue Analysis